 The main reason of these errors is the lack of experience of statistical interviewers (inability to track down the surveyed units, not completion of all fields, etc.) or their inability to understand questions and answers resulting to erroneous data entries.

-In order to minimize the measurement errors by interviewers, written instructions are given to the statistical interviewers and a seminar takes place in order to enable the interviewers to:
+In order to minimize the measurement errors by interviewers, written instructions are given to the statistical interviewers and a seminar takes place in order to enable them to:

 1. fully understand the definitions of the survey characteristics